JaneOstin/Evolution-and-regulation-CLK-paralogues/README.md

 ## Introduction

-Paralogues are genes within the same species that arise as a result of gene duplication and often retain similar sequences, but may differ in function over time.
-In humans, paralogues are necessary to expand the functionality of the genome, providing specialization and redundancy in various biological processes. **The CLK family of dual specificity protein kinases is one of these genes, which includes 4 paralogues.** They play a crucial role in regulating alternative splicing (AS), which is a fundamental process to eukaryotic gene expression and adaptation.
+This repository focuses on the CLK family of dual-specificity protein kinases, which consists of 4 human paralogues.
+These kinases play a key role in regulating alternative splicing (AS) — a critical mechanism of eukaryotic gene expression and adaptation.

-One of the regulatory mechanisms involving AS is unproductive splicing (US) which leads to the formation of a premature termination codon (PTC) and subsequent degradation of the isoform by nonsense-mediated mRNA decay (NMD). **This coupling of splicing and RNA surveillance serves as a feedback mechanism to regulate gene expression**, particularly for genes involved in RNA processing and signaling.
-Investigating this family, particularly in relation to US events, enables us to uncover regulatory patterns that lead to such splicing outcomes.
+This codebase provides tools to:

+- Detect unproductive splicing (US) events in CLK paralogues

+- Identify associated regulatory patterns, such as RNA-binding protein (RBP) motifs and RNA secondary structures

+- Construct phylogenetic tree to explore evolutionary relationships among CLK paralogues

+By combining sequence analysis and regulatory feature detection, this project aims to uncover conserved mechanisms that shape splicing outcomes across CLK paralogous genes.

 ## Aims and objectives